Tall Tales (Mark Pritchard and Thom Yorke album): Music and lyrics

 Yorke processed and manipulated his vocals.

 Tall Tales comprises electronic, experimental and ambient music.
 Compared to Anima, the lyrics of Tall Tales are darker and dystopian, with themes including "human greed, mendacity, disconnection and the climate crisis".
 While Pritchard was reluctant to call it a "lockdown record", he conceded themes from 2020 were present.
 The album title was inspired by George Orwell's novel Nineteen Eighty-Four.

 Yorke experimented with his voice, using it as a "versatile musical instrument".
 He would manipulate his vocals and process them with different effects.
 Yorke said he liked "mangling" his voice to bring out "different identities" for the lyrics, using effects such as pitch-shifting and transposition.
 On "Gangsters", Yorke alternated between low and high pitches to give the illusion of multiple singers.
 On "Wandering Genie", he layered his voice and modulated it.
 Rolling Stone called his vocals "hauntingly opaque and ensnaringly eerie".

 Several critics noted the experimental nature.
 The Independent called it a "strange alien synthscape", while Clash called it "sometimes otherworldly, frequently tongue-in-cheek, and occasionally surprisingly punchy".
 Andy Kellman of AllMusic said it took influences from Kraftwerk, Cluster, Martin Hannett, Chris & Cosey and Andy Stott.
 Kellman also said Tall Tales was made up of "eerie drones, misshapen voices, and other atmospheric elements abound".

 "A Fake in a Faker's World" contains a rhythmic synthesiser beat and processed vocals.
 Yorke added modular synthesisers.
 "Ice Shelf" is a dark, ambient song.
 "Bugging Out Again" has a haunting falsetto over a slow keyboard soundscape.
 "Back in the Game" is an "electro-goth" song with "mature and declamatory" vocals.
 "The White Cliffs" is a minimalist and "wintry" song with a basic drum machine pattern; one critic likened it to Air's Moon Safari.
 "The Spirit" uses strings and trombone and was likened to Coldplay.

 "Gangsters" is a new wave song with electronic rhythms and synthesisers.
 "This Conversation is Missing Your Voice" is a more coherent R&B track with syncopated handclaps and a stuttering vocal effect.
 "Tall Tales" is a darker song with layered vocoder-processed spoken words.
 "Happy Days" has a repetitive marching rhythm and "lightly bouncing vocals".
 "The Men Who Dance in Stag's Heads" is a "medieval folk ballad" that uses muted drums, tambourine and the harmonium.
-The closing track, "Wandering Genie", is a dark ambient track with the line "I am falling" repeated throughout.
+"Wandering Genie" is a dark ambient track with the repeated line "I am falling".